bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 Before we move on, let us recap some basic concepts:

-* Each chain consists of blocks.
+* Each CHAIN consists of blocks.
-* Each block consists of transactions.
+* Each BLOCK consists of transactions.
-* Each transaction consists of Transaction inputs and outputs.
+* Each TRANSACTIONS consists of inputs and outputs.

 ## Updating our Blockchain

 With all these changes, we need to update our Blockchain code.
 As an example, let us premine 3 outputs - 30 and 20 and 10 mycoins to alice

 ```
-# src/chapter_05/Bockchain.js
+# mycode/Bockchain.js

 const Block = require('./Block');
 const Transaction = require('./Transaction')